brunocodutra/metal/doc/manual.md

 \snippet literal.cpp transform

-Notice how integral values of type `char` are translated into their actual numerical representation.
+Notice how characters are translated into their actual numerical representation.

 So there it is